clowdr-app/clowdr-web-app/README.md

 # Clowdr
-else is watching the same content.
-We were unable to find a technology platform

 Clowdr is an open source tool suite to make it easier to run interactive and engaging virtual conferences.
 Imagine that your conference attendees could